Nishkalkashyap/notes/README.md

   details: Quark uses Electron.js and Node.js so you can build your app with HTML, CSS, and JavaScript.
 - title: Simplicity
   details: Quark is built with simplicity in mind, so that creating projects with Quark is enjoyable, easy to learn, and accessible to just about anyone with basic programming skills.
 - title: Cross Platform
   details: Compatible with Mac, Windows, and Linux, Quark projects run on all three platforms.
-- title: Cross Platform
-  details: Compatible with Mac, Windows, and Linux, Quark projects run on all three platforms.
-- title: Cross Platform
-  details: Compatible with Mac, Windows, and Linux, Quark projects run on all three platforms.
 pageClass: landing-page